aakilarosegethub/apnafund/SOCIAL_LOGIN_SETUP_GUIDE.md

 - Automatically create accounts if they don't exist
 - Access all features as regular users

-The social login system is now fully integrated with your ApnaFund application!
+The social login system is now fully integrated with your ApnaCrowdfunding application!

 ---

 **Last Updated**: January 2024
 **Version**: 1.0
-**Compatible with**: ApnaFund v1.0+
+**Compatible with**: ApnaCrowdfunding v1.0+